aboutcode-org/aboutcode-toolkit/README.rst

 REQUIREMENTS
 ------------
-The AboutCode Toolkit is tested with Python 2.7 and 3.6 on Linux, Mac and Windows.
+The AboutCode Toolkit is tested with Python 3 only on Linux, Mac and Windows.
 You will need to install a Python interpreter if you do not have one already installed.